-On behalf of Edelson Clifford D'Angelo Friedman LLP posted in Criminal Defense on August 22, 2016.
+On behalf of Edelson Clifford D’Angelo Friedman LLP posted in Criminal Defence on August 22, 2016.

 The Court of Appeal for Ontario has recently ruled that once a text message has been sent and received then it is no longer considered private.
 In R. v.
 Marakah, the Court had to determine whether text messages should be excluded from evidence at trial under s.
 24(2) of the Charter.
 These text messages included incriminating details of firearms trafficking, which led to the accused’s conviction.
 In this case, the trial judge ruled that the search used to obtain the cell phones had violated the accused’s, Mr. Marakah, Charter right against unreasonable search and seizure.
 While the trial judge excluded evidence obtained from the search of their cell phones, as well as the search of the house, the text messages were not excluded because he found that the accused did not have a reasonable expectation of privacy in those text messages.
 The Court of Appeal upheld this decision.

 In a Charter application alleging a search and seizure violation, the Court was clear, before you look to see if the search was valid, the judge must determine if the accused had a reasonable expectation of privacy in that evidence, in this case, the text messages.